 Prepare to be stunned by the beauty of Australia and Fiji on this ultimate service youth program in Oceania!

 First discover Fiji, the Land of Smiles and the unbelievable island destination you never knew you needed to explore.
-See the direct positive impact of your hard work and earn up to 40 hours of community service credit as you help improve the facilities of a local island school.
-Know what it feels like to make a difference to the lives of the smiling school kids who you’ll come to see as little brothers and sisters over the course of the project.
+See the direct, positive impact of your hard work and earn up to 40 hours of community service credit as you help improve the facilities of a local island school.
+Know what it feels like to make a difference in the lives of the school kids who you’ll come to see as little brothers and sisters over the course of the project.

 During our time exploring Fiji’s spectacular island chain, dive into crystal clear blue waters as you swim with manta rays, reef sharks, exotic fish, and vibrant corals.
 Feel like a local as you explore limestone caves, cook a lovo, savor kava and visit indigenous villages.

 We’ll then head to the Land Down Under: Australia.
 You will explore the rainforests of Australia while working with local organizations dedicated to protecting the country’s unique and diverse wildlife.
 Projects include working at a rehabilitation center for injured and orphaned tree-kangaroos, visiting an endangered ecosystem to help preserve the trees that gliding possums call home, and helping with the revegetation of local parks.
-Over the years, our service work has had a direct and positive impact on the community, even being featured in the local news for the incredible impact TFT travelers have had in the community.
+Over the years, our service work has been featured in the local news for the incredible impact TFT travelers have had in the community.

-The adventure doesn’t stop there — when traveling with TFT, you can be sure that you will cuddle with koalas, pet kangaroos, spend time adventuring in the outback, explore Sydney, discover the Great Barrier Reef, and of course, immerse yourself in the Australian culture and relaxed lifestyle!
+The adventure doesn’t stop at service.
+You will cuddle with koalas, pet kangaroos, spend time adventuring in the Outback, explore Sydney, discover the Great Barrier Reef, and of course, immerse yourself in the relaxed lifestyle of Australian culture!

 During this program, you will…

 - Volunteer at a local elementary school and with a coral reef project (up to 40 hours of community service credit)